joshmorgan1000/UTKH/README.md

 ### The Nature of Light as a Hyperdimensional Oscillation <a href="#the-nature-of-light-as-a-hyperdimensional-oscillation"></a>

 Light is traditionally understood as both a particle (photon) and a wave, exhibiting behaviors that confound classical explanations.
-UTKH redefines light as a **hyperdimensional oscillation**—a multidimensional energy flow that projects into three-dimensional space as a wave-like or particle-like phenomenon.
+KH redefines light as a **hyperdimensional oscillation**—a multidimensional, kinetic energy flow that projects into three-dimensional space as both wave-like or particle-like phenomenon.

 #### Explaining Wave-Particle Duality <a href="#explaining-wave-particle-duality"></a>
 - **Wave Behavior:** The wave-like properties of light arise from the oscillatory nature of its energy flow.
-When unobserved, this multidimensional resonance interacts with its surroundings, producing interference patterns and diffraction.
+When unobserved, this multidimensional resonance interacts with its surroundings, producing harmonic resonance, interference patterns, and diffraction.
-- **Particle Behavior:** Upon observation, the resonance collapses into a localized energy state, appearing as a photon.
-This collapse is a stabilization of the oscillation, akin to pinning a vibrating string at a specific point.
-This can also be compared to a 2-dimensional photograph of 3-dimensional space.
-Recording the moment as a photo, even though it was a 3-dimensional moment, collapses when recorded to a 2-dimensional photograph.
+- **Particle Behavior:** Upon observation, the hyperdimensional resonance collapses into a localized energy state.
+By removing the dimension of time and/or hyperspace oscillations from measurement, these interactions appear as photon particles - a shadow of their true existence.

 #### Co-Orbital Systems and the Emergence of Mass <a href="#co-orbital-systems-and-the-emergence-of-mass"></a>

-- Light’s hyperdimensional oscillation allows for the formation of **co-orbital systems**, where multiple energy flows align into stable patterns.
+- Light’s hyperdimensional oscillation allows for harmonic resonance, thus gravity, and therefore the formation of **kinetik harmonics**, where multiple energy flows align into stable infinitesimal (relatively) patterns.
 These systems represent the building blocks of what we observe as mass.
-- **Mass as Resonance:** Mass emerges when energy flows stabilize into harmonic patterns that resist dissipation.
-This stabilization reflects the balance between kinetic energy (motion) and harmonic resonance (stability).

-In this framework, particles like electrons, protons, and neutrons are not distinct "things" but configurations of resonant energy flows.
+- **Mass as Resonance:** Mass emerges when energy flows stabilize into these harmonic patterns that resist dissipation.
+This stabilization reflects the balance between kinetic energy (motion) inertia (stability) and harmonic resonance (gravity).
+In this framework, particles like electrons, protons, and neutrons are not distinct "things" but rather different stable configurations of resonant energy flows.

 ### Resonance and Stability <a href="#resonance-and-stability"></a>